Polish government-in-exile: Provisional Government of National Unity

 On 28 June 1945, Mikołajczyk took office in the Provisional Government of National Unity, a new government established as a result of reshuffling the existing Provisional Government, established under the auspices of the Soviet occupation authorities, through inclusion of his fraction.
-This provided an excuse for the Western allies to approve tacitly the fait accompli of Poland becoming part of the Soviet sphere of influence, and to legitimise the Warsaw government while withdrawing their recognition of the government-in-exile; France did so on 29 June 1945, then the United States and United Kingdom on 5 July 1945 withdrew their recognition.
+This provided an excuse for the Western allies to approve tacitly the fait accompli of Poland becoming part of the Soviet sphere of influence, and to legitimise the Warsaw government while withdrawing their recognition of the government-in-exile; France did so on 29 June 1945, followed by the United States and United Kingdom on 5 July 1945.
 The Polish Armed Forces in exile were disbanded in 1945, and most of their members, unable to safely return to Communist Poland, settled in other countries.

 Many Polish exiles opposed this action, believing that this government was a façade for the establishment of Communist rule in Poland.
 This view was later proven correct in 1947 when the Communist-dominated Democratic Bloc won a rigged election.
 The Communist-dominated bloc was credited with over 80 percent of the vote, a result that was only obtained through large-scale fraud.
 The opposition claimed it would have won in a landslide (as much as 80 percent, by some estimates) had the election been genuine and Mikołajczyk would have likely become prime minister.
 In November, at a meeting with the Silesian society, Mikołajczyk was informed that he was to be arrested along with his advisor Paweł Zaleski.
 The arrest order was already signed.
 They immediately took the effort to escape.
 Mikołajczyk headed north, while Zaleski escaped through the southern channel.
 From the danger zone, Zaleski was taken away in a straw cart.
 His brother Jan Zaleski from Boyko helped in the escape.
 Paweł waited a few days with Mikołaj and his father-in-law, Aries of Kamionka in Korfantów near Głuchołazy, before a transfer was arranged.
 Then through the Czech Republic, Zaleski got to the west, and Mikołajczyk was taken by ship from Szczecin.
 This was their last stay in Poland.